Community Outreach on Planning and Development

-The City’s Engage Policy defies engagement as “Purposeful dialogue between The City and stakeholders to gather information to influence decision making”.
+The City’s Engage Policy defines engagement as “Purposeful dialogue between The City and stakeholders to gather information to influence decision making”.

-From a City perspective, engagement is about brining interested or impacted people together to make better decisions.
+From a City perspective, engagement is about bringing interested or impacted people together to make better decisions.

 Although we may wish that at the end of a project all participants will be happy with the outcome that is generally not realistic.
 The purpose of engagement is not to make everyone happy, it is to ensure that all voices are heard and considered when making decisions that impact others in an effort to make better decisions.

 - It’s about discussing issues, opportunities, solutions, trade-offs, etc. and considering input before decisions are made.